 A CBSA officer may issue a warrant for the arrest and detention of a permanent resident or foreign national if the officer has reasonable grounds to believe the individual is inadmissible under the Immigration and Refugee Protection Act and:

-- Poses a danger to the public; or
+- poses a danger to the public

-- Is part of an irregular arrival as designated by the Minister of Public Safety and Emergency Preparedness.
+- is part of an irregular arrival as designated by the Minister of Public Safety and Emergency Preparedness